DRIVER-EU/test-bed-design/doc/abbreviatons.md

 | MGT          | Management
 | Python       | Programming Language
 | REST         | Representational State Transfer (common interface allowing you to read and write data from a service)
+| RTI          | Run-time infrastructure, a kind of HLA-based test-bed
 | SUMO         | Simulation of Urban Mobility, a traffic and pedestrian simulator
 | TypeScript   | Programming Language
 | WFS          | Web Feature Service (serving a map layer as vectors)